patrickudo2004/patrick-portfolio/docs/feasibility.md

 - Use AI for code generation and debugging
 - Leverage existing design patterns and templates
 - Test early and often on multiple devices
-- Have fallback hosting options (GitHub Pages)
+- Maintain local development environment

 ## Recommended Next Steps
 1. Initialize Git repository and project structure